 Similarly the groom looks into the Torah when he plans the Creation of his new world.
 By circling him seven times, the bride brings her contribution as and indispensable partner in establishing this 'world'.
 Each are as hemisphere's, an incomplete world until they combine to establish a unified whole.

-learned by studying the body, as it says in Iyov (Job):
+There is much to be learned by studying the body, as it says in Iyov (Job):

 “In my flesh I see God!”